ilg-deprecated/openocd-build/README.md

 Add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components.

+### Update README.md

+If necessary, update the main README.md with informations related to the build.
+Information related to the content should be updated in the README-<version>.md.

+### Create README-<version>.md

+Create a copy of the previous one and update.

 ### Update CHANGELOG.txt

 Check `openocd-build.git/CHANGELOG.txt` and add the new release.